Chayote: North America

 Culinary use of the chayote in North America has tended to be regional.
 In Louisiana Creole and Cajun cuisine, the fruit is a popular seasonal dish for the holidays, especially around Thanksgiving, in a variety of recipes.

+David Fairchild was a botanist who tried to introduce it to wider use in the southern United States, and describes the plant and early experiences with it in a journal article in 1947.

 Chayote is an important part of traditional diets across Mesoamerica, and can be found in a variety of dishes.
-In Guatemala, the darker fruit are known as güisquil, while the lighter, yellower variety is called perulero.
+In this region, it is often known as güisquil, or huisquil, derived from the Nahuatl term huitzli.
+In Guatemala, güisquil specifically refers to the darker variety of the fruit, while the lighter, yellower variety is called perulero.
 The root, known as ichintal, is also a seasonal delicacy there.
 The fruit of the chayote is used in a type of Guatemalan chilaquiles called caldos, where a piece of cheese is placed between two slices of chayote and then dipped in egg batter and fried.

 In Eastern Caribbean English the fruit, used as a vegetable, is known as christophene.
 In Jamaica and other places in the western Caribbean it is known as chocho.
 The fruit is called tayota in the Dominican Republic.